dobbbri/bunker/README.md

 ## 8 dark themes, 6 background variants and 1 Icons pack

+### 2017/06/23 - Changed GunMetal background to Mirage background and screeshots
 ### 2017/06/21 - added new Cobalt background and GunMetal variants e others screeshots
 ### 2017/06/20 - added new DARK background variants
 ### 2017/06/18 - added more 3 new background variants